Taiwan: Early colonial period (to 1683)

-In 1626, the Spanish Empire landed on and occupied northern Taiwan as a trading base, first at Keelung and in 1628 building Fort San Domingo at Tamsui.
-This colony lasted 16 years until 1642, when the last Spanish fortress fell to Dutch forces.
-The Dutch then marched south, subduing hundreds of villages in the western plains between their new possessions in the north and their base at Tayouan.
+In 1626, the Spanish Empire occupied northern Taiwan as a trading base, first at Keelung and in 1628 building Fort Santo Domingo at Tamsui.
+This colony lasted until 1642, when the last Spanish fortress fell to Dutch forces.
+The Dutch then marched south, subduing hundreds of villages in the western plains.

-Following the fall of the Ming dynasty in Beijing in 1644, Koxinga (Zheng Chenggong) pledged allegiance to the Yongli Emperor of Southern Ming and attacked the Qing dynasty along the southeastern coast of China.
-In 1661, under increasing Qing pressure, he moved his forces from his base in Xiamen to Taiwan, expelling the Dutch in the following year.
-After being ousted from Taiwan, the Dutch allied with the new Qing dynasty in China against the Zheng regime in Taiwan.
-Following some skirmishes the Dutch retook the northern fortress at Keelung in 1664.
-Zheng Jing sent troops to dislodge the Dutch, but they were unsuccessful.
-The Dutch held out at Keelung until 1668, when aborigine resistance, and the lack of progress in retaking any other parts of the island persuaded the colonial authorities to abandon this final stronghold and withdraw from Taiwan altogether.
+Following the fall of the Ming dynasty in Beijing in 1644, Koxinga (Zheng Chenggong) pledged allegiance to the Yongli Emperor and attacked the Qing dynasty along the southeastern coast of China.
+In 1661, under increasing Qing pressure, he moved his forces from his base in Xiamen to Taiwan, expelling the Dutch the following year.
+The Dutch retook the northern fortress at Keelung in 1664, but left the island in 1668 in the face of indigenous resistance.